Learn git and galthub without any marketing

 Using tools I like

 Emacs org mode is going to take me to my grave.
 I like using it.
 Using it is a hobby.
 It is therapeutic.
 There is a worldwide community built around emacs: https://emacsconf.org/2021/.
 I LIKE using Hugo.
-See Publishing a blog on Github with Org and Hugo (just ignore the github bits now).
+See [BROKEN LINK: Blog/hugo-org-github.pre-processed.org] (just ignore the github bits now).
 No need to use the mouse.

 Learning/Geeking